pallavi-srikhakollu/IndoorNavigationWithArCore/README.md

 7.After scanning the image, user is presented with 4 blocks and he has to arrange them in order of Red--->Green and Blue --> Yellow.

-8.Once placement is done he can lick on Authenticate button , if correct user is navigated to map screen, else given a chance to try again.
+8.Once placement is done he can click on Authenticate button , if pattern is correct user is navigated to map screen, else given a chance to try again.

 9.On the Map screen ,user can see a map, and camera feed .
 Once he starts walking he can see his current location with respect to map.